zzeneg/docker-mergesrt/README.md

 - merge subtitles to `mkv` files
 - replace existing subtitles with the same language
 - remove merged `*.lang.srt` files
+- send notification to a webhook after a successful merge

 ## Requirements
 - a folder with media files should be mapped to `/data`